 Image quality for teaching has always been one of the major concerns of the Visual Resource Center and the faculty who use it.
 It was important to all that the high quality of the slide collection not be sacrificed as the faculty moved on to teach with digital images.
 Excellence of both images and projection took some time to achieve, but the results have been gratifying.
 It soon became apparent that images obtained by scanning slides, though adequate for student review, were not always the best option for teaching.
 It is just as fast and definitely better to go back to the original book, or a newer one, and flat-bed scan the picture at a very high resolution.
 Again the staff developed a database to keep track of the images, and careful back-up procedures ensured that this collection would be preserved for the future.

-In January 2014, the Visual Resource Center will open the digital image collection to the entire Dartmouth Community as the Visual Resource Image Collection (VRIC).
+In January 2014, the Visual Resource Center opened the digital image collection to the entire Dartmouth Community as the Visual Resource Image Collection (VRIC).
 Countless thousands more images remain to be scanned and catalogued for VRIC, and the staff of the Visual Resource Center is busier than ever.

 Last Updated: 1/12/15